Gurb-S/react_and_rest_full_stack/README.md

 Step 3: `npm start`

-This runs the app in the development mode and automatically opens http://localhost:3000 in your browser to start the frontend
+This runs the app in the development mode and automatically opens http://localhost:3000 in your default browser

 ### Backend